Easy and Affordable

 The Training Process:

 - For each unit, watch any training videos, read the material (including any assignments in the textbook), and listen to any audio.
 Our courses mix video, text, exercises and humor to cater to all learning styles and help you get the most out of your training.

-- Once you feel you’ve got a handle on the material, take the quiz.
+- Once you feel you’ve got a handle on the unit material, take the quiz.
 You will immediately see your quiz results and, if you pass, you can move on to the next unit.

 “But What About Hands-on-Training?”